 Forms of amoxicillin for cats

 Usually administered orally, amoxicillin can be found in both pill and liquid form.
-The pills, trademarked named Amoxi-tabs, can be found in 50, 100, 150, 200 and 400 mg tablets.
-Liquid amoxicillin, trademarked named Amoxi-Drops, is available in a 50-mg/ml oral suspension.
+The pills, commonly trademarked under the brand name Amoxi-Tabs, can be found in 50, 100, 150, 200, and 400 milligram tablets.
+Liquid amoxicillin under the brand name Amoxi-Drop is available in a 50-milligram/milliliter oral suspension.
 This is the form most often prescribed for cats because of the ease of administration.

 Clavamox is amoxicillin that is combined with clavulanate potassium to treat felines who may have become resistant to regular amoxicillin.
 It is also available in both tablet and liquid forms.